Custom data models work as advanced databases of any information to be used on the platform.

 Update information in a data model using responses in a form with the help of the Create Contact or Custom Data Object plugin

 - Select this option if you want to add records to the Custom Data Model manually one by one.
 Setting up Data Model fields is the first action to do when creating objects within an account for the first time.
 You can find detailed description of this feature below.

-Import File with Records This option allows adding objects to the Data Model in batches by uploading a UTF-8 encoded (up to two bytes per character) .CSV file with the data separated by commas or file separated with tabs, spaces, pipes, etc. For more details consult the Synchronization help chapter.
+Import File with Records This option allows adding objects to the Data Model in batches by uploading a UTF-8 encoded (up to two bytes per character) .CSV file with the data separated by commas or file separated with tabs, spaces, pipes, etc. The maximum size of the data file for upload is 200 Mb.
+For more details consult the Synchronization help chapter.

 Here are the recommendations for the maximum size of the Data Model:

 - Not more than 4000 Bytes per row.
 For instance, 4000 symbols in English, 2000 symbols in Cyrillic alphabet.

 - No restrictions for the number of rows.

 If the number of columns or bytes are exceeded, it may result in Data Model performance issues.

 In the left pane you can create new, view and manage existing data models: